-H&M has partnered with UNICEF in supporting children’s rights since 2004, contributing $19 million to support UNICEF’s programs to improve the lives of vulnerable children.
-The company has supported UNICEF’s education and development programs in Bangladesh, Cambodia, China, Ethiopia, India, Madagascar and Uzbekistan.
+H&M is a long-time partner of UNICEF, helping to support children’s rights since 2004 and helping to fund UNICEF programs that improve the lives of vulnerable children.
+The company has supported UNICEF’s education and development programs in Bangladesh, Cambodia, China, Ethiopia, India, Madagascar and Uzbekistan;

-In 2009, H&M launched its "All for Children" initiative with a $4.5 million donation to help children in some of the world’s poorest communities.
-The initial donation focused on a program in Southern India improving access to quality education and healthcare services, and ensuring that all children between the ages of 6 to 14 are in school.
-The initiative expanded in 2012, with a further $8 million donation to help UNICEF to reach 40,000 children, aged 3-14, who are living in slums in Dhaka, Bangladesh.
-This initiative focuses on improving access to quality early learning, basic primary education, life skills, and social protection services.
-All for Children has positively impacted the lives of 1.7 million children.
+In 2009, H&M launched an "All for Children" initiative with a $4.5 million donation to help fund a program in Southern India that focused on improving access to quality education and healthcare services and ensuring that all children between the ages 6 to 14 were enrolled in school.
+The initiative later expanded with another $8 million donation to help UNICEF reach 40,000 children living in slums in Dhaka, Bangladesh, with improved access to quality early learning, basic primary education, life skills and social protection services.
+All for Children has reached a total of 1.7 million children to date.

-In 2014, the Newborn Exclusive collection was launched online.
-10% of the purchase price was donated to support UNICEF’s immunization programs, including providing life-saving vaccines to children.
+A Newborn Exclusive collection was launched online in 2014, with 10 percent of the purchase price of all items in the collection donated to support UNICEF’s immunization programs for children.

-H&M has also contributed to UNICEF’s disaster relief work, including the response after the Southeast Asian tsunami, the floods in Pakistan, and in the ongoing Syria emergency.
-H&M organized successful customer fundraising campaigns in 2010 and 2011 for the emergencies in Haiti and the Horn of Africa.
+H&M has also contributed to UNICEF’s disaster relief work over the years, supporting emergency response efforts following the Southeast Asian tsunami, floods in Pakistan, and civil war in Syria.
+In 2010 and 2011, the company organized fundraising campaigns to support UNICEF's response to emergencies in Haiti and in the Horn of Africa.